jeslec/Project2_SpotifyStreamer/README.md

 * App adds a menu for sharing the currently playing track.

 * App uses a shareIntent to expose the external Spotify URL for the current track.

+## Settings Menu <a name="evaluation-criteria-7"></a>

+* App has a menu item to select the country code (which is automatically passed into the get Top Tracks query).

+* App has menu item to toggle showing notification controls on the drawer and lock screen.